codeforboston/home-energy-analysis-tool/README.md

 ### Frontend

 This team will plan and build the user interface.
 Possible solutions span Vue and React, Figma or your other favorite tools.
 It will also get information from the weather station API that the rules engine can use for its calculations.
-In future, it may work on permissions and persistence of household data.
+In the future, it may work on permissions and persistence of household data.

 ### Rules Engine
 This team will help convert or read the existing spreadsheet logic into something the app can act upon.
 Possible solutions span Rust and Data Python: may run in-browser rather than on backend.